 V-Tech Kids Camera

 Several years ago, my seven-year-old received this camera and hadn’t put it down.
-Since then, all three of my boys have owned this camera and taken it on hiking trips.
+Since then, my boys have owned and taken this camera on hiking trips.
 We come home and download the new pictures on the computer.

 Kids Wheelbarrow

 This wheelbarrow has been a big hit with all three of my boys.
-They find ways to use it in outdoor play every day and no longer have an excuse to leave their belongings in the backyard. (wink, wink)
+They find ways to use it in outdoor play daily and no longer have an excuse to leave their belongings in the backyard. (wink, wink)

 Colored Tape